 New in version 1.0: All three directives support an alt option that determines the image's alternate text for HTML output.
-If not given, the alternate text defaults to the graphviz code.
+If not given, the alternate text defaults to the graphviz code.New in version 1.1: All three directives support an inline flag that controls paragraph breaks in the output.
+When set, the graph is inserted into the current paragraph.
+If the flag is not given, paragraph breaks are introduced before and after the image (the default).New in version 1.1: All three directives support a caption option that can be used to give a caption to the diagram.
+Naturally, diagrams marked as "inline" cannot have a caption.
 There are also these new config values: